Distribution

 Why are the values per minute higher on P1 than on P3?

 The distribution of NRK’s radio channels is based on an a factor which relates to the audience numbers per channel, among other things.
-Additionally, the minute value per channel will be affected by the total amount of performed music minutes per channel and year, and the share of live performances per channel and year.
+Additionally, the minute value per channel will be affected by the total amount of performed music minutes per channel and year.

 How does TONO calculate the royalties payable in various areas?